GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Don’t eat the paper.
+> 🥠 How much deeper would the ocean be without sponges?

 ### Our Tech Stack